 No2: Mix colour and pattern

 The importance of the correct cushion inner should never be underestimated.
-All our cushions, from Otto shown above to the other designs within our new collection, have eco-friendly down and feather fillings to ensure they are super comfy.
-To plump your cushions add a 'karate chop' in the centre to create a crease – it will make them feel lived in and loved.
+All our cushions, from Otto shown above to the other designs within our new collection, have feather fillings to ensure they are super comfy.
+To plump your cushions, add a 'karate chop' in the centre to create a crease – it will make them feel lived in and loved.
 And while we are being practical, let’s touch upon placement.
 Cushions should be placed on their bottoms not on their corners, and always with their zips hidden.
-It may sound rather pedantic, but as with many things in life it really does make a difference.
+It may sound rather pedantic, but as with many things in life it really does make for a more balanced cushion arrangement.

-Select shades of cushions that match your existing scheme to create a sense of calm; or dare to be bold and play with pops of colour.
-For this corner sofa, we choose small cushions in the same fabric as the sofa, Mantis from Juno, but we covered the back in a bold Omega Lemon velvet; it’s a daring mix but one that works well.
-Remember consistency is key.
-Colourwise, it’s best to use colours that are close in tone, either opting for bright or muted.
+Select shades of cushions that match your existing scheme to create a sense of calm.
+For this cushion arrangement, we choose matching cushions from our new Elba linen collection to complement the existing window seat.
+All our made from a slubby linen fabric and are tonally similar, even though some are more vivid than others.
 If you have a sofa covered in a semi-plain fabric or a pattern, a plain cushion is always the smartest option – there’s no need to over complicate things and you don’t want to distract from the natural beauty of your sofa.
 There can only be one star of the show, after all.

 No6: Little extras

-Cushions most obvious role is to make you feel comfortable, but they also needs to be the best version of themselves.
+Cushions most obvious role is to make you feel comfortable, but they also need to be the best version of themselves.
 The flourish of a fringe or piping always creates a richer feel.
-Here’s our wonderful Butterfly Palm range with its lush, exotic foliage piped in contrasting bold hues.
-From front: Maize piped in Seagreen linen, Lago in Cactus linen and Electric in a rather fun Coral linen.
-The print is rather gorgeous on its own, but the addition of zingy cushion piping takes it to another level.
+Here’s our recently launched Double Dragon cushions are adorned with a bespoke trim that draws your eye to the stylised dragons.

-Whichever way you choose to style your cushions, don’t underestimate their impact.
-They offer an easy update: adding colour, pattern and interest within seconds.
+Whichever way you choose to style your cushions, don’t underestimate the power of the perfect cushion arrangement.
+Cushions offer an easy update: adding colour, pattern, and interest within seconds.
 It’s worth the effort, as we all know, one of the joys of life is relaxing with the newspapers or watching a favourite film at the weekend with lots of extra-large sofa cushions for support.